pentandra/lifepreserver/content/blog/thoughts-about-rootstech-2012.markdown

 domains, such as history and other social sciences.

 Some software companies are just starting to scratch the surface of Genealogy 2.0.
-Our software, [Geungle](/products/#geungle), is targeting Genealogy 3.0.
-As more tools become available that support traditional genealogists and generational historians, we will see the gap between new and professional genealogists narrow.
+As [more tools](/products/#geungle) become available that support traditional genealogists and generational historians, we will see the gap between new and professional genealogists narrow.
 Tools that work the way research works will help new genealogists assimilate the research process better and faster.

 ## Users at RootsTech
 {: .bigger }